Kenura-R-Gunarathna/imagick-image-processor/README.md

 # Imagick Image Processor

-This library, created with the assistance of [ChatGPT](https://chat.openai.com), focuses on simple methods for image processing using the `Imagick` PHP extension.
+This library, created with focuses on simple methods for image processing using the `Imagick` PHP extension.

 ## Requirements